Our fight is focused in these states

 Washington is known for its majestic green forests, but that only scratches the surface of the state’s outdoor charms, which encompass rocky coasts, trout-rich rivers and everything in between.
 Much of our work in the state focuses on ensuring more equitable access to those resources.

 A 2017 study found that in Washington, 69% of people of color live in areas that are “nature deprived,” vs. 21% of white people.
-We’re working to correct that imbalance.
-State lawmakers have increased funding for the state’s No Child Left Inside program, which expands outdoor recreation and education opportunities for under-resourced communities, but more can be done to ensure equitable access.
+We’re working to expand outdoor recreation and education opportunities for under-resourced communities to ensure equitable access.